bingalls/jsquiz/README.md

-# Summary
+# Vue.js Quiz
-Light quiz with login page
+Simple quiz on Vue.js with login page

 ## Requirements
 * MySQL 5.6 or MariaDB 10 (tested on MariaDB)
 * PHP 7 (tested on 7.2)
-* Yarn 1.3 (NPM install NOT recommended)
+* Yarn 1.3 (NPM install of Yarn currently NOT recommended)

 ## Installation
 Git clone this project, and cd into the created directory